juliasilge/supervised-ML-case-studies-course/chapters/chapter3.md

 **Instructions**

-- Load the caret package, for using the functions to split your data (and for the models you are about to train).
+- Load the rsample package, for using the functions to split your data.
-- Use the correct function to create a data partition that divides `voters_select` into 80%/20% sections.
+- Use the correct function to create a data split that divides `voters_select` into 80%/20% sections.
-- Assign the 80% partition to `training` and the 20% partition to `testing`.
+- Assign the 80% partition to `vote_train` and the 20% partition to `vote_test`.

 <codeblock id="03_08">

-The `createDataPartition()` function sets up the data partitioning, and then `in_train` tells you which observations should be *in* your training set and `-in_train` tells you which observations should be *out* of your training set, i.e., in the testing set.
+The `initial_split()` function sets up the data partitioning, and then you can use that as input to call `training()` and `testing()`.

 </codeblock>